From the fairway to the bunker, PGA Tour golf offers up the sport's biggest names and best moments. So where should you tee off?

 As well as golf, you also get access to 50 other live sports, and the ability to stream on two different screens simultaneously.
 There is no lock-in contract, and at $25 a month it's excellent value.
 There is an easy to opt-in and opt-out 14-day free trial so you can test it out easily, too.

-Is golf on Foxtel any good?
+Option 2: Watch golf on Foxtel

 Golf on Foxtel can be excellent, but its high price point and invasive installation process mean it is only a good fit for the very high-end fan.
 The Foxtel IQ box must be installed by a technician at an additional cost and on a contract.
 This can involve cabling, outlets and possibly even a satellite dish.
 You also must subscribe to the base channel pack and the HD pack before you can access the sport pack in all its glory.
 That's a cost of $68 a month and potentially a whole bunch of channels you don't need.